 It is that time of the year.
 October 26 is National Pumpkin day.
-The pumpkins are everywhere and it’s time to think of new and tasty ways to use them after the carving is done and it’s time to think ahead to Halloween and Thanksgiving.
+The pumpkins are everywhere and it’s time to think of new and tasty ways to use them after the carving is done.

 Round Up of Pumpkin Recipes for Halloween and Thanksgiving.